sethdford/lag-secret-assassin-server/.memory/50-progress.md

 ## Overall Status
 *Phase: Core Feature Implementation*

 The project is actively implementing core functionalities based on the initial design.
-Foundational elements like project setup, database schema, user authentication, profile management, basic game management, target assignment, and elimination verification are complete.
+Foundational elements like project setup, database schema, user authentication, profile management, basic game management, target assignment, elimination verification, and leaderboards/achievements are complete.
 The current focus is heavily on the complex geolocation system, followed by monetization, items, and other supporting features.

 ## Completed Work (Tasks Marked as Done)